Find a Physician Browse

 • At this time, Dr. Taber and Caroline Kinney, FNP-C, have indicated that they do not immediately intend to practice medicine in Rhode Island.

-South County Health’s situation is slightly different to other Rhode Island health systems, including Lifespan and Care New England, who enjoy not only enjoy higher reimbursements than South County Health, but qualify, like many physician offices, to purchase their drugs at a much lower cost when compared to South County Health due to the structure of certain governmental programs that systematically weaken community healthcare systems.
+Reality: South County Health’s situation is slightly different to other Rhode Island health systems, including Lifespan and Care New England, who enjoy not only enjoy some higher reimbursements than South County Health, but qualify, like many physician offices, to purchase their drugs at a much lower cost when compared to South County Health due to the structure of certain governmental programs (340B Drug Pricing Program and various clinical models of drug purchasing) that systematically weaken community hospital-based healthcare systems.
+The 340B program was designed to enable rural hospitals and inner-city hospitals the ability to continue to care for patients.
+The criteria for a hospital to be eligible for the program is to have a minimum of 28% Medicaid patients and any affiliate within 39 miles of the main campus.
+We do not qualify for the 340B program.

-It remains our priority to ensure those affected patients continue to receive the care that they need, and we partnered with their referring providers to assist with the transition by providing options for one or more alternative arrangements including:
+Additional Details: It remains our priority to ensure those affected patients continue to receive the care that they need, and we have partnered with their referring providers to assist with the transition by providing options for one or more alternative arrangements including:

 1. The first option called “White Bagging,” that allowed some patients to continue receiving infusion therapy treatments at South County Health’s Cancer Center.
 White bagging is an arrangement between a patient’s insurance company and their preferred specialty pharmacy that allows the pharmacy to ship the medication directly to South County Hospital where the Hospital receives the shipment on the patient’s behalf and then administers the drug to the patient; and